alexharri/website/posts/canvas-to-ascii.md

 ## Downsampling

-Downsampling, in the context of image processing, is taking a larger image (in our case, the $360 \times 360$ canvas) and using that image's data to construct a lower resolution image (in our case, the $18 \times 15$ ASCII grid).
+Downsampling, in the context of image processing, is taking a larger image (in our case, the $360 \times 360$ image with the circle) and using that image's data to construct a lower resolution image (in our case, the $18 \times 15$ ASCII grid).
 The pixel values of the lower resolution image are calculated by sampling values from the higher resolution image.

 The simplest and fastest method of sampling is [nearest-neighbor interpolation][nearest_neighbor] where we only take a single sample from the higher resolution image.
 That's what we did above.